 - About local food chains and food webs

-- The natural processes that formed the landform of the Victorian Volcanic Plain and how to recognise its distinctive landform features
+- The natural processes that caused the formation of the Victorian Volcanic Plain

 - How natural and human factors that have influenced the characteristics of the grassland landscape over time

 |Welcome and introduction to your day (arrivals between 9.50 - 10.05am)||10 minutes|

 |Safari bus tour||40 minutes|